mgdesiderio/Stripe-PM/README.md

 - Make sure you have access to your terminal command line tool.

 ## Let's get started
-1. Once you've downloaded the project, set up your environment with the following commands:
+1. Once you've downloaded the project and if your environment is not set up, run the following commands:
     ```
     npm install homebrew